sara-salamat/queryspace-representation/Output/README.md

-models will be saved here.
+models will be saved here. you can download our trained models [here](https://drive.google.com/drive/folders/1s7ISxCDhxAkHdd-CrCXxu_rkAgzG2wbn?usp=sharing).